Spatially Varying Deep Functional Neural Network: Application in Large-Scale Crop Yield Prediction: Methodology

 where $\{f_{km}(t)\}_{m=1}^{M_k}$ is a set of basis functions to represent the $k$-th functional weight.
 These basis functions can be fixed basis functions such as splines, Fourier basis functions, or wavelets \citep{Ramsay2005, Thind2023} or data-driven bases such as the empirical principal components of $\BX$ \citep{Liu2022joe,Park2023}.
 We further assume that location-specific loadings $\{c_{ikm}(\bds) \}$ are smooth functions of $\bds$ which can be written as $c_{ikm}(\bds) = \sum_{p=1}^{P} \kappa_{ikmp}\psi_{p}(\bds)$, where $\bdpsi(\bds)=(\psi_1, \ldots, \psi_P)^\top(\bds)$ is a set of spatial basis functions defined over $\bds \in \CD$.
 With this representation, (\ref{eqn:beta_basis_expansion_time}) can be written as

 Similarly, we express the spatially-varying weight function $\omega_{ij}(\bds)$ using the same set of basis functions

 {Note that $\bdpsi(\bds)$ is used to model spatially-varying effects of the scalar and functional predictors and can be different from the basis function $\bdphi(\bds)$ used for spatial random effects.
-Both $P$ and $H$, dimensionalities of $\bdpsi(\bds)$ and $\bdphi(\bds)$, respectively, are determined through the hyperparameter selection strategies detailed in Section \ref{subsec:model_spec}.} Our empirical studies show that the prediction performance of the proposed DSNet is not sensitive to the choice of spatial basis functions as long as the resolution numbers $P$ and $H$ are sufficient to capture the spatially-varying effects.
+Both $P$ and $H$, dimensionalities of $\bdpsi(\bds)$ and $\bdphi(\bds)$, respectively, are determined through the hyperparameter selection strategies detailed in Section \ref{subsec:model_spec}.} Our empirical studies show that the prediction performance of the proposed SVD-funNet is not sensitive to the choice of spatial basis functions as long as the resolution numbers $P$ and $H$ are sufficient to capture the spatially-varying effects.

-Despite the high dimensionality inherent in DSNet, we show that the curse of dimensionality can be alleviated when a low-rank structure, such as that in the SVFIM, is present.
-Further elaboration is provided in Section S1 of the supplementary material.
+Despite the high dimensionality inherent in SVD-funNet, we show that the curse of dimensionality can be alleviated when a low-rank structure, such as that in the SVFIM, is present.
+Further elaboration is provided in Section A of the supplementary material.